Robert Qualters: Personal life

 Qualters lives in the Squirrel Hill neighborhood of Pittsburgh and works in Homestead.
-His wife of 46 years, the former Joanne Ricchi of Oswego, New York, died in 2010.
+His wife of 46 years, the former Joanne Ricchi of Oswego, New York, passed in 2010.
 The Qualters have two sons: Robert Qualters III of Florida and Brett Qualters of Montana.

 Other

 In 2014, three concurrent projects—a biography, a documentary film, and a 40-year retrospective—celebrate Qualters' life and work.
 The University of Pittsburgh Press published Robert Qualters: Autobiographical Mythologies by author, historian, and curator Vicky A. Clark, PhD of Clarion University in January; With Pittsburgh Filmmakers, filmmakers Joe and Elizabeth Seamans released Bob Qualters: The Artist in Action; and from February 7 through April 20, the Pittsburgh Center for the Arts in Shadyside ran Robert Qualters: 40 Years Paintings, Drawings, and Prints.